gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The last soldier hung on desperately as the cloud's flank squished between his fingers like soggy dough.
-A dozen squirrels jumped at his legs.
+A dozen squirrels jumped for his legs.
-One managed to catch hold of his boot, scrambling up the laces and sinking its teeth into his calf.
+One managed to catch hold of his boot, scramble up the laces, and sink its teeth into his calf.
 The soldier cursed and kicked it off.

 The young soldier with the scarred face flung himself across the cloud and grabbed his comrade's hand.
 Without thinking,
-Noxy threw herself onto the soldier's legs to stop him from being dragged off by his comrade's weight.
+Noxy threw herself onto his legs to stop him from being dragged off by the other man's weight.
-Grunting and cursing,
-they somehow managed to get the last soldier up onto Big Blue's back.
+Somehow they managed to get the last soldier up onto Big Blue's back.

 "You idiot!"
-Grappa Gas yelled as the soldier rolled over onto his back, gasping.
+Grappa Gas yelled as the man rolled over onto his back, gasping.
 "You saints-be-damned *idiot*!
 They would have peeled you like an apple!